coder-academy-students/rails-setup-for-windows/README.md

 05. When the files are extracted, open up a command prompt window.
 (Start menu, type `cmd` and hit enter)

-06. Navigate the to the DevKit directory.
+06. Navigate the to where the RailsFTW directory was installed.
+Usually something like:
     ```
-    cd C:\RailsFTW
+    cd C:\RailsFTWxxx
     ```

 07. Run the following commands.
 More information here: [https://github.com/oneclick/rubyinstaller/wiki/Development-Kit](https://github.com/oneclick/rubyinstaller/wiki/Development-Kit)